 While NPS seems to acknowledge that loyalty is multi dimensional, it tries to collapse it into a single dimension of word of mouth.

 Its probably not for your industry

-Its also possible that NPS should not even be a big goal.
-Eg in the NHS paper I referred to, difference in NPS among patients was was not due to actual patient care and recovery.
+Eg in the NHS paper I referred to, difference in NPS among patients was not due to actual patient care and recovery.
 Perhaps NPS is not even a measure for hospitals.

 NPS seems to be a arbitrary score with little statistical backing.
-It may not even be valid for many industries which are currently using it.
+It is not even be valid for many industries .

 While it can be used as a tool in your armour of many other signals, over reliance on this for making decisions is not prudent.